brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-13.md

 barrier to a little used wing near the portrait of the Fat Lady, he felt himself begin to shake.

-"*Here?"*
+"*Here?*"

 Harry dropped his books, and still being charmed they floated soundlessly to the floor.
 He spun around, searching the hall, but it was still completely deserted

 "*I heard him... this way?
 That way?
 Otherway?
-Hhhhmmmm..."*
+Hhhhmmmm...*"

 Harry waited and listened, but nothing else was said and he had the impression that whoever had been there had left.